TheGalfins/GNSS_Compare/docs/description.rst

 Description
 ***********

 The purpose of GNSS Compare is to make the life of developers and reasearchers easier.
-It's an easy to use and easy to extend framework for calculating the PVT_, :ref:`Position, Velocity and Time`.
+It's an easy to use and easy to extend framework for calculating the PVT_.

 Project history